Packaging, Sorting, Grouping and Labeling Instructions

 - You can arrange the photos into a specific order.
 We will try to scan them in order, but there will probably be some out of order (they will be in the same group though).
 Please keep in mind, that once the photo files are on your computer, they can easily be rearranged into any order you prefer.

 Sample photo scans.
-If you chose to have 150ppi resolution sample scanned photos emailed to you, please group and label 20 printed photos (no larger than 5x7), negatives or slides.
+If you chose to have reduced size sample scanned photos emailed to you, please group and label 20 printed photos (no larger than 5x7), negatives or slides.
 Please put them in a zipper plastic bag and place the bag in the box on top of the rest of the photos.
 Please label it well and make it easily noticeable when we open the box.
 After you see the photos and give us your approval, we will continue scanning the rest of your order.

 - Each photo album and slide carousel will be its own group.
 Please clearly label the items in the album that you want scanned in addition to the labeling in the next paragraph.